Arun Kumar Ahuja: Career

 In 1940, he played perhaps his most well known role in Mehboob Khan's Aurat where he acted opposite Sardar Akhtar.
 This film was later remade as the more famous and well known blockbuster Mother India (1957).
 He was paired with actresses such as Shobhana Samarth, Monica Desai and Khursheed Bano throughout his career.
-He made a popular pairing with his wife Nirmala Devi in several films such as Savera (1942), Chalis Karod (1946) and Ghunghat (1946).
+He also made a popular pairing with his wife Nirmala Devi in several films such as Savera (1942), Chalis Karod (1946) and Ghunghat (1946).

 In 1948, he set up his own production company named Arun Productions and produced and starred in the film Sehra.
 Sehra was a box office failure and Ahuja suffered financial losses due to which his career went into decline.
 He produced another film named Jo Hai Saajan which was never released.

-By the early 1950s, film offers were drying up and he quit the film industry after his last film appearance in Aulad (1954).
-The losses Ahuja suffered from his home productions resulted in him selling off his Bungalow in Mumbai's Carter Road in Bandra and shifting his entire family to a chawl in Virar.
+He continued playing small roles in films such as Aulad (1954) and Shriman Satyawadi (1960) and quit the film industry after his last film appearance in Hameer Hath (1964).

+The losses Ahuja suffered from his home productions resulted in him selling off his Bungalow in Mumbai's Carter Road in Bandra and shifting his entire family to a chawl in Virar in the early 1960s.
 His health failed during this time and his wife Nirmala had to work as a singer on radio and touring concerts to provide for the family of three daughters and two sons.

 Arun lived a reclusive life after leaving the film industry and died in 1998 at the age of 81 of a heart attack.

-Personal life & family
+Personal life and family

-Ahuja was born as Gulshan Singh Ahuja in Gujranwala, Punjab, present-day Pakistan in 1917.
-He took a degree in engineering at a college in Lahore in 1937.